Uno Flip!: Gameplay

 As in the original Uno, the goal of Uno Flip! is to be the first to play all the cards in one's hand, scoring points for the cards still held by others.

-All cards are two-sided, consisting of the Light side (also known as the “Mild” side) with white fonts and borders and the Dark side (also known as the “Wild” side) with black fonts and borders.
-Only one side is in play at any given time, starting with the Light side at the start of each new hand.
+Unlike the original Uno, in which only one side of each card is relevant to gameplay, in Uno Flip! the cards are all two-sided, consisting of the Light side (also known as the "Mild" side) with white fonts and borders and the Dark side (also known as the "Wild" side) with black fonts and borders.
+Only one side is in play at any given time, starting with the Light side at the beginning of each new hand.
 Each side has its own set of four colors, action and Wild cards, and number cards from 1 through 9.

 Both sides contain two "Flip" cards in each of their respective colors.
 Whenever a Flip is played, both the stockpile and the discard pile are immediately turned over and all players must turn their hands around to play the other side of their cards.